Muntaqim13/Malignancy-predictor-/README.md

 # Malignancy-predictor-
-The Macnhine Learning model is able to predict whether a breast tumor is benign or malignant
+The Machine Learning model is able to predict whether a breast tumor is benign or malignant